Expert Reviews – Tanzania

 With almost a quarter of this vast country dedicated to wildlife reserves and national parks, Tanzania is justifiably regarded as Africa’s premier safari destination.
 It’s one of my favourite countries, not just for the bush, beaches and big peaks, but also for the genuine warmth and friendliness of its people.

-The parks themselves are as diverse as the wildlife that lives in them.
-The famous Northern Circuit covers the world renowned Serengeti, where frenzied wildebeest gallop across the plains on their annual migration; the dramatic Ngorongoro Crater, home to around 30,000 animals; and the often-overlooked yet pretty Tarangire and Lake Manyara national parks.
+The Parks themselves are as diverse as the wildlife that lives in them.
+The famous Northern Circuit covers the world renowned Serengeti, where frenzied wildebeest gallop across the plains on their annual migration; the dramatic Ngorongoro Crater, home to around 30,000 animals; and the often-overlooked yet pretty Tarangire and Lake Manyara National Parks.
 Then there’s the Southern Circuit, much more of a wilderness experience than its northern counterpart.
-Spanning 45,000 sq km and roughly the size of Switzerland, the Selous is the largest game reserve in Tanzania (and in Africa), followed by Ruaha, one of the most scenically beautiful parks in the country.
-Any lovers of chimpanzees should head to Gombe Stream National Park in the far west, made famous by renowned primatologist Jane Goodall.
-And close to the Malawian border lies a botanist’s paradise, Kitulo National Park, the first park in tropical Africa to be created to protect its flora that includes 350 different types of plants, of which 45 are orchid species.
+Spanning 30,893 sq km, Nyerere (formerly Selous)is the largest national park in Tanzania, followed by Ruaha, one of the most scenically beautiful parks in the country.
+Any lovers of chimpanzees should head to Gombe National Park in the far west, made famous by renowned primatologist Jane Goodall.
+And close to the Malawian border lies a botanist’s paradise Kitulo National Park, the first park in tropical Africa to be created to protect its flora that includes 350 different types of plants, of which 45 are orchid species.

 No summary of Tanzania would be complete without a reference to Kilimanjaro, which attracts over 35,000 trekkers every year.
 I climbed it in 2000, loving (almost) every minute of it and as my first high-altitude peak, it holds special memories.
 Technically, it’s like climbing an enormous hill, but its altitude of nearly 6000 metres makes it a huge challenge.
 Don’t underestimate this – go at a slow pace and drink plenty of fluids to increase your chances of success to the summit.
 Although the fifth highest peak in Africa, another less-climbed summit is Mount Meru in Arusha National Park, with wonderful views of Kili from its summit.
 At 4565 metres and taking only 3 days, it may seem an easy option but I hadn’t expected its unrelenting steepness – it’s the short, sharp shock of Africa’s Big Five mountains.
 Again, don’t underestimate it!